 Here's a look at the four blood pressure categories and what they mean for you.
-If your readings fall into two different categories, your correct blood pressure category is the higher category.
-For example, if your blood pressure reading is 125/95 millimeters of mercury (mm Hg), you have stage 1 hypertension.
+If your systolic and diastolic readings fall into two different categories, your correct blood pressure category is the higher category.
+For example, if your blood pressure reading is 125/85 millimeters of mercury (mm Hg), you have stage 1 hypertension.

 *Ranges may be lower for children and teenagers.
 Talk to your child's doctor if you're concerned your child has high blood pressure.

-If you're a healthy adult younger than age 60, or if you have chronic kidney disease, diabetes or coronary artery disease, your treatment goal is less than 140/90 mm Hg.
-If you're a healthy adult age 60 or older, your treatment goal is less than 150/90 mm Hg.
+If you are an adult with a 10 percent or higher risk of developing cardiovascular disease in the next 10 years, or if you have chronic kidney disease, diabetes or coronary artery disease, your treatment goal is less than 130/80 mm Hg.
+If you're a healthy adult age 65 or older, your treatment goal is also less than 130/80 mm Hg.

 If your blood pressure is normal, maintaining or adopting a healthy lifestyle can prevent or delay the onset of high blood pressure or other health problems.
 If your blood pressure isn't normal, a healthy lifestyle — oftentimes along with medication — can help bring it under control and reduce your risk of life-threatening complications.